Valafi/UE5-Style-Guide/README.md

 1. Be sure you're using source control.
 1. Immediately run Fix Up Redirectors on your project.
-1. Navigate to the folder on-disk and delete the assets inside.
+1. Navigate to the folder on disk and delete the assets inside.
 1. Close the editor.
 1. Make sure your source control state is in sync (i.e. if using Perforce, run a Reconcile Offline Work on your content directory)
 1. Open the editor.
 Confirm everything still works as expected.
 If it doesn't, revert, figure out what went wrong, and try again.